demisto/content-docs/docs/integrations/mirroring.md

 ```

 ### update-remote-system
-* **UpdateRemoteSystemArgs** - this is an object created to maintain all the arguments you receive from the server in order to use this command.
+* **UpdateRemoteSystemArgs**: Maintains all the arguments you receive from the server in order to use this command.
-  - *data* - represents the data of the current incident - a dictionary object `{key: value}`.
+  - *data*: Represents the data of the current incident - a dictionary object `{key: value}`.
-  - *entries* - represents the entries from your current incident - a list of dictionary objects representing the entries.
+  - *entries*: Represents the entries from your current incident - a list of dictionary objects representing the entries.
-  - *remote_incident_id* - contains the value of the dbotMirrorId field, which represents the ID of the incident in the external system.
+  - *remote_incident_id*: Contains the value of the dbotMirrorId field, which represents the ID of the incident in the external system.
-  - *inc_status* - the status of the incident(numeric value, could be used with IncidentStatus from CommonServerPython).
+  - *inc_status*: The status of the incident(numeric value, could be used with IncidentStatus from CommonServerPython).
-  - *delta* - represents the dictionary of fields that changed from the last update - a dictionary object `{key: value}` containing only the changed fields.
+  - *delta*: Represents the dictionary of fields that changed from the last update - a dictionary object `{key: value}` containing only the changed fields.
-  - *incident_changed* - a boolean to indicate if the incident itself changed.
-Because an incident might not change, but we want to send mirrored entries over.
+  - *incident_changed*: A boolean indicating if the incident changed.
+An incident might not change, but we want to send mirrored entries over.

-Here's an example for an implementation of `update-remote-system`:
+#### Example of an Implementation of `update_remote_system_command`
 ```python
 def update_remote_system_command(client: Client, args: Dict[str, Any]) -> str:
     """update-remote-system command: pushes local changes to the remote system